LiliGasser/mltox-model/README.md

 With the ADORE dataset, we first tackled the challenge on the taxonomic group of fish 't-F2F' to determine the potential and limitations of applying machine learning models to ecotoxicology.

+February 13, 2025: The "split-by-smiles" branch reflects the modeling on the 't-F2F' challenge split by SMILES.
+No relevant result deviations were found compared to the initial faulty split by CAS number.

 ## A. Project description